ZahraMA99/Mastering-JavaScript-in-20-Days/Day3.md

 ## Objects :pushpin:
+**Object** type represents one of JavaScript's data types.
+It is used to store various keyed collections and more complex entities.

+- Built-In Objects:
+  1. document
+  2. console
+  3. Math
+  4.

  💌 Note:<br/>
 EVERYTHING IN JS IS AN OBJECT!!
 OBJECTS, ARRAYS..
 EXPECT PRIMITIVE DATA TYPE LIKE STRING, BOOLEAN, NUMBERS..